-Sorry if the translation seems a bit stiff.
-This prologue uses some syntax more complex than I’m used to.
+Sorry if the translation seems a bit stiff or inaccurate.
+This prologue uses some syntax that’s way more complex than I’m used to.

-Memories of the former world circled around my head like a revolving lantern…wait, memories?
-It seems that I don’t really have that many.
+Circling around my head like a revolving lantern were the memor…memories of my original world?
+Actually, it seems that I don’t have many.

-“You’re one of those classmates that I don’t recall.
+“You’re one of those classmates I’ve forgotten about or whatever.
 I don’t remember you, but I do remember that I forgot about you.
-Maybe?”
+Something like that?”

-Killing me would be a waste of his precious casts, which have a usage limit, so understanding that well, it seems he’s trying to figure out the minimal amount of casts necessary to kill me.
-Though it seemed that it was best to keep the invocations for powerful techniques up his sleeves in case of an emergency, he’s already run out of options.
+He was reluctant in wasting his precious skills, which he had a limited number of uses of, in order to kill me.
+So, he was racking his brains over how to accomplish the task with the minimum number of skills.
+Though it seemed that it was best to keep the invocations for powerful skills up his sleeves in case of an emergency, he had already run out of options.

-After all, neither he nor I play a leading part in this other world…yet even so, we’re taking the place of our classmates.
-Since there’s a valueless, nameless supporting role companion in the midst of the killings, yet acts like a protagonist, doesn’t that indicate an error in the calculations?
-If the result of a calculation is wrong, then didn’t the calculation process go wrong somewhere?
+After all, neither her nor I play a leading role in this parallel world…yet even so, we were going to do just that on behalf of our classmates.
+Since there’s a valueless, nameless supporting role companion in the midst of the killings, yet they act like a protagonist, doesn’t that indicate an error in the calculations?
+If the end result is wrong from the start, then didn’t the calculation process go wrong somewhere?

-This is not the equation that will make him the strongest, this is the end, this is the solution.
+This is not an equation that will result in him being the strongest.
+This is the end, the equation’s solution.

 “Goodbye.
 Whoever you are…”

-“Why!
-This is strange, this just isn’t right.
-You should have died many times over by my calculations!
-Why don’t you just dieeeee!”
+“Why?!
+This is absurd, it just isn’t right.
+You should have been killed many times over by my calculations!
+Just die already!”

-Judging by how he was looking at it, it seems he can’t comprehend the stick of wood that I was raising overhead.
-His cheat-like sword equipment was broken, his prideful magic shield was tattered, and the magic he kept firing had no effect in killing me.
-Seeing me about to swing the wooden stick downwards made a display of how this incomprehensible world can go beyond calculations, and how it loses its meaning.
-This other world is always full of nonsense, so in that case, they certainly can deceive your calculations, right?
+He glared at the stick of wood I was carrying above my head, not able to understand.
+Even with his cheat-like sword, he couldn’t kill me, his prideful magic shield was torn up, and the magic he continued to fire was nullified.
+Seeing me about to swing the wooden stick downwards made a display of how incomprehensible things are after coming to this world and how calculations have no meaning.
+This other world is always full of nonsense, so in that case, they certainly can best your calculations, right?
 Whoever you are.

-While firing his deadly multi-attack skill towards me, he groaned “Guh,” in annoyance as he tried to destroy me.
+While firing his deadly multi-attack skill towards me, he groaned “Guh,” in annoyance as he destroyed my body.
 I only have shoddy skills which aren’t worth stealing, and it seems he’ll suffer a heavy loss of precious skills by trying to kill me.
-With this, he should lose that cheat technique which allows him to steal cheats from killed classmates, making it a big loss for him even if he killed someone again.
+With this, he’s exhausted his cheat skill that snatches other classmates’ skills by killing them.
+And even then, he wasn’t able to kill me, making it a heavy loss.

-Everything from my left wrist and up was gone, my elbow was broken, left to dangle, my face also seemed half burnt to a crisp, and that technique just now cut off my feet, but even so, I kept walking and he opened his eyes wide while blankly starting, only letting out a mumble.
+Everything from my left wrist and up was gone, my elbow was broken, left to dangle, my face also seemed half burnt to a crisp, and that technique just now cut off my foot, but even so, I kept walking.
+Seeing that, he opened his eyes wide while blankly starting, only letting out a mumble.

-It seems I became a monster in his eyes after becoming incomprehensible to him.
+It seems that I became a monster after being indecipherable.
 He couldn’t find any answers using his prideful calculation ability, which in other words means that he couldn’t comprehend the meaning of the deceit going on.

-Since he’s a genius who can calculate an answer instantly, I just have to cut off his chances right from the get-go.
-Taking measures, I foiled his moves, unleashed my opening attack, watched out for traps, tricked him, deceived him.
-His chances turned into chaos by the middle stage, and made the foreseen outcome of the endgame simple.
-Then, his simple calculations on how to kill me no longer worked.
-I became a monster by the end, and his probability thinking ability was increasingly reaching its limits.
+He’s a genius who can calculate the right answer in an instant, so I have to cut off his chances right from the get-go.
+Taking measures, I foiled his moves, crushed his preparations, watched out for traps, tricked him, fooled him.
+His chances turned into chaos by the middle stage, and made the outcome of the endgame simple.
+Then, his simple calculations on how to kill me no longer worked in the endgame.
+I became a monster by that point and his probability-thinking ability was increasingly reaching its limits.

-His calculations were infinitely increasing, and when he tried to solve them, his equations were breaking down, he reached a computational overflow.
-He’s honing his sixth sense to conduct analogical reasoning.
-He cannot calculate the prediction for rolling a die that he doesn’t know the contents of, he doesn’t grasp the conditions for making 1+1 equal 2, he’s making calculations without defining even one variable, resulting in a meaningless answer.
+His calculations were infinitely increasing, and when he tried to work them out, his equations were breaking down.
+He reached a computational overflow.
+He honed his sixth sense to conduct analogical reasoning and see into the situation.
+He couldn’t calculate the prediction for rolling a die that he didn’t know the contents of, he didn’t grasp the conditions for making 1+1 equal 2, he was making calculations without defining even one variable, resulting in a meaningless answer.

-I then swung the wooden stick downwards, that was probably the only calculation you got right.
-Your HP turned to 0, your magic wall and cheat armor have lost their purpose, but it seems you haven’t understood why.
+I then swung the wooden stick downwards, which was probably the only calculation he got right.
+His HP turned to 0, his magic wall and cheat-like armor have lost their meaning, but it seems he didn’t understand why.